clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 During lunch, Kolyan invites the players to help him deliberate on a dilemma he’s been trying to solve, noting that he would find it useful to have “an outside perspective" on the matter.
 If the players agree to do so, read:

 <div class="description">
-<p>The burgomaster nods toward a sheet of parchment lying across a writing desk.
+<p>The mayor nods toward a sheet of parchment lying across a writing desk.
 On its surface, you can make out a crude drawing of the area around the village, with thin lines depicting the Old Svalich Road and the Ivlis River to the southwest, and darker shapes depicting the Svalich Wood to the north, west, and south.</p>
 <p>"Each night," he rumbles, “dozens of undead lay siege to our defenses, killing some and wounding many more.
 Instead of attacking all at once, however, they arrive in groups, with each wave striking our defenses separately, and almost randomly throughout the night.
 What do you make of that?"</p>
 </div>